 If you have been active on various discussions forums, you’d get various answers.
 Some might say ‘apply early’.
 Others might say – ‘doesn’t matter, apply when you are ready’.
 The fairness cream advertisement cleverly squeezed within the forum discussion says ‘apply in the morning and evening…for a more radiant skin’.
 And that just adds to the confusion.

-When the dust settled on the recently concluded ISB admissions season, we did some statistical digging.
+We did some statistical digging upon the conclusion of the ISB admissions season.
 We wanted to see if we could get any real data to see what’s happening behind the scenes.
 Is it only a few vocal and visible applicants on the forums who are getting paranoid about ISB admissions as the ISB deadlines get closer or is that also the general trend?
 How are the rest of the (invisible and silent) ISB applicants actually behaving?

 We used the traffic that we get on our website as an indicator of interest.
 And digging deeper brought up some interesting results (doesn’t it always!).